Filing of Petition for Divorce: This must be done with the District Clerk in the County where you reside.

-In order to obtain a divorce in Texas, one or both spouses need to have been a resident for a minimum of six months.
+In order to obtain a divorce in Cedar Park, Texas, one or both spouses need to have been a resident for a minimum of six months.
 They must also have resided in the county where the filing is taking place, for the last 90 days.
 In order to file for a non-resident, the last marital residence needs to be located in Texas.
 The filing must also happen before two years have passed from when the spouses stopped living in the marital residence.

 If one spouse has lived in Texas for the last six months and the other spouse elsewhere, the non-Texas spouse can still file in the county where the spouse residing in Texas lives.